 Starting with the concrete also ensures that more of your students will be able to access and explore the concepts you are teaching.

-If I had to name the two most important aspects of the CRA approach I would tend towards the fact that you NEED to link the three levels together and that you need to understand that the three “levels” aren’t necessarily linear (more on that below)!
+Keep these two thoughts in mind as you implement this strategy.
+First, it is imperative that you link the three levels together.
+Second, you need to understand that the three “levels” aren’t necessarily linear (more on that below)!

-In order to link the concrete and the representational levels you will ask questions such as “Show me the part in the picture that matches your 3 blocks” “Can you tell me where the total is in your blocks?
+- Ask linking questions to draw an explicit connection between concrete and representational “Show me the part in the picture that matches your 3 blocks” “Can you tell me where the total is in your blocks?
 And where is that total in your picture?”
 You are quite literally asking questions that require your students to link their concrete model to their representational drawing.

 The CRA Method is NOT Necessarily Linear

 A powerful math activity will link the concrete, representational and abstract together.
-Moving back to the basic addition example, this would look like an activity where students choose two numeral cards and add them together by build linking cubes to match the numbers on their cards, drawing with circles on a whiteboard to match their cubes and to write a matching equation.
+Moving back to the basic addition example, this would look like an activity where students choose two numeral cards and add them together by build linking cubes to match the numbers on their cards, drawing circles on a whiteboard to match their cubes and write a matc, finally, writing a matching equation.

-If your students aren’t ready for an activity with that many steps just yet there is no reason why you couldn’t have your students build with blocks and write a matching equation (concrete & abstract) one day, have them build with blocks and draw a related picture (concrete and representational) another day and come back on a third occasion to ask students to add numbers using pictures and an equation (representational and abstract).
+If your students aren’t ready for an activity with that many steps just yet there is no reason why you couldn’t have your students build with blocks and write a matching equation (concrete & abstract) one day, have them build with blocks and draw a related picture (concrete and representational) another day!
+On a third occasion, ask students to add numbers using pictures and an equation (representational and abstract).

 Anything Else I Need To Know?